Social Democrats (Denmark): 2019–present: Frederiksen I, II and III

 In the 2019 Danish general election, the Social Democrats gained one further seat and the opposition red bloc of left-wing and centre-left parties (the Social Democrats, the Danish Social Liberal Party, the Socialist People's Party and the Red–Green Alliance along with the Faroese Social Democratic Party and Greenland's Inuit Ataqatigiit and Siumut) won a majority of 93 out of 179 seats in the Folketing while support for the Danish People's Party and the Liberal Alliance collapsed, costing Lars Løkke Rasmussen his majority.
 With the result beyond doubt on election night, Rasmussen conceded defeat and Frederiksen has been commissioned by Queen Margrethe II to lead the negotiations to form a new government.

 On 27 June 2019, Frederiksen was successful in forming the Frederiksen Cabinet, an exclusively Social Democrats minority government supported by the red bloc, becoming the second woman in the role after Thorning-Schmidt as well as the youngest prime minister in Danish history at the age of 41.
 Despite having run on an anti-immigration stance during the election, Frederiksen shifted her stance on immigration by allowing more foreign labour and reversing government plans to hold foreign criminals offshore after winning government.

+In the 2022 Danish general election, the Social Democrats gained 2 more seats with more than twice the number of seats of any other party.
+This led to the formation of the Frederiksen II cabinet, which included the Social Democrats, the Liberal Party and the newly formed Moderates, being a cross-bloc government.
+This marked the first time in more than 40 years that the Social Democrats and the Liberal Party, two historical political rivals, have been together in a government.

+In the 2025 Danish local elections, the Social Democrats suffered significant losses, and losing in Copenhagen after more than 100 years.
+In the 2026 Danish general election, the Social Democrats lost 12 seats, their worst result since 1903.
+However, the Social Democrats remained the largest party in the Folketing.